JiayuSuPKU/Smoother/docs/source/usage.rst

 .. note::

-   To encode information on region boundary, the weight matrix can be optionally scaled using additional information.
+   Optionally, the weight matrix can be scaled to encode information on region boundary using additional information.
+   See :class:`smoother.SpatialWeightMatrix` for details.

 This includes scaling by expression,